 As an example, Motobilt ran a contest with Vyper that netted them over 4,000 emails in just over two weeks.

 Since they sell aftermarket parts for Jeeps, they offered a prize they knew their target audience would be interested in, a Motobilt front or rear bumper.

 As another example, Harry’s, a popular company for men’s razor blades, used a viral contest prior to their site’s launch to bring in 100,000 emails in just one week.
-Read the full case study on how they did it here.

 Additional Tools to Help You Run a Viral Contest: